 How much thought do you give to each breath that you take?
 Breathing is an involuntary function.
-Most of the time, you'll breathe without even thinking about it, which is both a good and bad thing.
+Most of the time, you'll breathe without even thinking about it, which is both good and bad.
 It's good because you don't have to remind yourself to take a breath.
 It's terrible because your breathing is affected by stress and strain.

 When you need to get away from danger or fight, you need an increased amount of oxygen.
 As a result, you take many short and shallow breaths.
-The problem is that when you're under stress, this shallow breathing becomes the habit rather than the exception.
+The problem is that this shallow breathing becomes a habit rather than an exception when you're under stress.

 It's not going to kill you, but it can impact your wellness over time.
-Your body is still getting the oxygen that it needs, but not quite as much as you would get with deeper breathing.
-The lungs are also never fully emptied, so they become less effective at removing toxins.
+Your body is still getting the oxygen it needs, but not as much as you would get with deeper breathing.
+The lungs are also never fully emptied, making them less effective at removing toxins.

 What is Pranayama?

-Pranayama (life force) is a somewhat ancient concept, roughly translating to the techniques of breath.
+Pranayama (life force) is a somewhat ancient concept, roughly translating to breathing techniques.
 However, in Sanskrit, the word has a deeper meaning.
 It means the manifestation or expansion of energy.

-In ancient teachings, prana is the energy of the universe; the power that made it possible for the world to come into being.
+In ancient teachings, prana is the universe's energy, the power that made it possible for the world to come into being.
 This energy flows through every living creature on the planet.
-So, while we use the word "Pranayama" to refer to breathing, it is a lot more than just that.
+So, while we use the word "Pranayama" to refer to breathing, it is much more than that.

 The "breath of life" can help to rebalance the subtle energies of the body, tone the cardiovascular system, and support us in regaining our mental and spiritual balance.

-When we say pranayama, we are referring to the rebalancing of energies through breathing.
+When we say pranayama, we refer to the rebalancing of energies through breathing.